TheUser11/Shortcuts/announcements.md

 # Annoucements

 > - iControl 1.7 by @peter.ohlei (now @ShortcutFactory) will release on June 6, 2022
-> - Since LiCuts hasn't been updated in forever, I've decided to merge iCuts and LiCuts and discontinue LiCuts.
-LiCuts will be no more on May 30 at 10:00 PM UTC.
+> - LiCuts will be no more on May 30 at 10:00 PM UTC.
 LiCuts will still be available after this day.
-> - iCuts 3.0 has finished development and will release on May 21, 2022
+> - iCuts 3.0 will be released today at 7:00 PM UTC!
-> - After a few days of painful testing, development of CoolGuy Account Hub 2.0 begins!
-> - After long thought, iCuts skins have been canceled.

 # iCuts Release Notes

 ## iCuts 3.0 planned features